Welcome to Snowflake Documentation¶

-Snowflake Partner Connect — List of Snowflake partners who offer free trials for connecting to and using Snowflake; includes instructions for starting a trial through the Snowflake web interface.
+Snowflake Partner Connect — List of Snowflake partners who offer free trials for connecting to and using Snowflake; includes instructions for starting a trial through Snowsight and the classic web interface.
 More detailed instructions and trial terms are provided by the individual partners.

 General Configuration (All Clients) — General configuration instructions that apply to all Snowflake-provided clients (CLI, connectors, and drivers):

 SnowSQL (CLI Client) — Detailed instructions for installing, configuring, and using the Snowflake command-line client:

 Connectors & Drivers - Detailed instructions for installing, configuring, and using the Snowflake-provided drivers and connectors for Python, Spark, JDBC, ODBC, and other clients:

 Key concepts related to data loading, as well as best practices.

 Overview of supported data file formats and data compression.

 Detailed instructions for loading data in bulk using the COPY command.